Climbing guidebook for Saint-Léger-du-Ventoux

 The digital guidebook Saint-Léger – Toulourenc valley

-The climbing guidebook of Saint-Léger-du-Ventoux and the surroundings: Escalades dans la vallée du Toulourenc, cover nearly 800 routes spread across three municipalities.
+This climbing guidebook is the digital version of the hard copy guidebook : Escalades dans la vallée du Toulourenc.
+It covers nearly 800 routes spread across three municipalities.
 For 25 years, climbers from all over the world, have visited the valley to enjoy the unique quality of the crags.

 In this digital guidebook, you will find the crags of Saint-Léger-du-Ventoux of course, but also many other sites less frequented but offering the same quality of climbing.